top of page

 2. Prepare Your Documents Early

 Each work permit type has its document requirements, such as job offer letters, proof of qualifications, and financial documents.
-For employer-specific permits, you'll need a Labor Market Impact Assessment (LMIA) unless you qualify for an LMIA-exempt category, such as through free trade agreements like CETA or CUSMA.
+For employer-specific permits, you'll need a Labour Market Impact Assessment (LMIA) unless you qualify for an LMIA-exempt category, such as through free trade agreements like CETA or CUSMA.
 For open work permits, your eligibility will vary based on your circumstances, such as spousal sponsorship or graduation from a Canadian institution.
 To avoid delays, gather these documents well in advance and ensure they’re correctly filled out and up-to-date.

 3. Check Language Requirements